phreda4/phreda4.github.io/doc/0-configure.md

 ```

 By default the key is spanish (my pc).
 You can change this comment line and use you keyboard distribution, if any key don't get the correct character, please send me a line or fix the map please, if you have another keyboard layout the same.

+## run in virtual machine

+When a code is compiled and have an error, the VM save the file `debug.err` in the root of r4, this file have the file, the number of line and the error found, if this file is created and not manage by main.txt the vm hang.
+Erase this file and exec again.